looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 {{< /code >}}

-Refer back to {{< link path="/book/introduction/get-threejs/#imports-in-the-inline-code-editor" title="" >}} if you need a reminder on how importing three.js classes works, or jump over to {{< link path="/book/appendix/javascript-modules/" title="" >}} if you want a refresher on JavaScript modules.
+Refer back to {{< link path="/book/introduction/get-threejs/#imports-in-the-inline-code-editor" title="the intro" >}} if you need a reminder on how importing three.js classes works, or jump over to {{< link path="/book/appendix/javascript-modules/" title="the appendices" >}} if you want a refresher on JavaScript modules.

 ### Access the HTML `scene-container` Element in JavaScript